F41zK4r1m/HackTheBox/Keeper.md

 ## Enumeration:

-I started my enumeration with the quick rustscan to check for open ports & services running.
-After the scan is complete I only observed 2 open ports:
+I initiated the enumeration process by utilizing the "rustscan" tool to identify open ports and active services.
+Following the scan, I was able to identify two active ports:

 ```bash
 sudo rustscan -a 10.10.11.227 -- -sC -sV -vv -oN keeper_nmap